-No. You will not be permitted to cumulate your votes for the election of directions.
-Under Delaware law, stockholders are not entitled to cumulative voting rights unless a corporation's certificate of incorporation explicitly authorizes them.
+No. You will not be permitted to cumulate your votes for the election of directors.
+Under Delaware law, stockholders are not entitled to cumulative voting rights unless a corporation's certificate of incorporation explicitly authorizes such rights.
 The Company's certificate of incorporation does not authorize cumulative voting rights for stockholders.